animeavi/fedi_ebooks/README.md

 `bundle exec ruby fedi_ebooks.rb`

 This is fine in some cases, but I recommend creating a service for the bot so it can be restarted automatically and run on boot.
-Also, it is recommended to run the bot once to generate the .model file and then restart, to decreased memory usage that is experienced when generating it.
+Also, it is recommended to run the bot once to generate the .model file and then restart, to decrease memory usage that is experienced when generating it.